Best known as the baroness in The Sound of Music (1965), and as prisoner Marie Allen in Caged (1950).

 Once Upon a Spy

-Growing up in Ohio, after high school graduation she went to Martha’s Vineyard to work on her acting.
+After high school graduation she went to Martha’s Vineyard to work on her acting.
 She got a job as a waitress and was offered a screen test by 20th Century Fox but turned it down.
 Wanting to focus on films, she moved to California and started appearing at the Pasadena Playhouse.

 Her film debut was as Nurse Ryan in Soldiers in White in 1942.
 She was given some decent roles in B films, Busses Roar (1942) and The Mysterious Doctor (1943), and had a small role in an expensive production, Mission to Moscow (1943) as Emlen Davies.
 This impressed Warner Bros’ enough so when Joan Leslie was held up on Rhapsody in Blue, Parker replaced her in a strong role in a prestige production, Between Two Worlds (1944), playing the suicidal wife of Paul Henreid‘s character.